juroc95/juroc95/README.md

 # Juhwan Lee
-I’m a software developer with 2 years of experience in software development, high-performance computing, and machine vision applications.
-I enjoy working with Python, C#, and C++, and I have a strong interest in computer vision.
+I’m a software engineer with 2 years of experience in machine vision software development, image processing, and high-performance computing.
+I enjoy working with Python, C#, and C++, and I have a strong interest in machine learning, deep learning, and computer vision.
 I’m passionate about solving complex problems, learning new technologies, and writing clean, scalable code.

 ## 🎓 Education
 Studied Computer Science at Portland State University